 Fix a Leak Week

-Fix a Leak Week, March 19-25, 2018, is an opportunity to save value water and money in your pocket.
-The U.S. Environmental Protection Agency and the Department of Natural Resources are celebrating Fix a Leak Week and encouraging homeowners to learn how to find and fix leaks in their homes.
+Fix a Leak Week, celebrated annually in March, is an opportunity to save value water and money in your pocket.
+The U.S. Environmental Protection Agency and the Department of Natural Resources encourage homeowners to learn how to find and fix leaks in their homes.

 Water in Daily Life